kyleliangus/kyleliangus.github.io/docs/index.markdown

 About Me
 ======================

-I am currently a 6th year Ph.D. at CMU.
+I am currently a 6th year Ph.D. candidate at CMU.
 My research interests are in cyber-physical systems and Programming Languages.
 I'm working on TTPython, a domain-specific programming language and runtime designed to make distributed, energy-constrained, and time-sensitive applications